alpha01/reconquista-timeline/timeline.md

 - 1143 Portugal Treaty of Zamora, Alfonso VII of León and Castile recognizes Portugal as an independent kingdom, vassal to León and Castile
 - 1139-1185 Portugal Alfonso I "El Conquistador" becomes the first King of Portugal
 - 11/1147 Portugal Alfonso I captures the important city of Lisbon with the aid of English crusaders
+- 1165-1169 Portugal Geraldo Geraldes "Sem Pavor" Seises fortresses in the zone between the TAhus and the Guadiana rivers: Évora, Trujillo, Cáceres, Montánches, Serpa, and Juromenha.
+- 05/1169 Portugal Geraldo Geraldes "Sem Pavor" Failed attempt to conquer Badajoz due to Alhmohad and Leonese alliance.
+Both Geraldo Geraldes and Alfonso I of Portugual were captured by Leonese troops.
+Portugal was forced to handover the newly conquered cities to León.
+- 1174 Portugal Geraldo Geraldes "Sem Pavor" defected to the Almohads, who beheaded him on suspicion of conspiring with Alfonso I of Portugal to conquer Ceuta.
 - 1179 Portugal Pope Alexander III officially recognizes Portugal as an independent kingdom
 - 1184 Portugal Battle of Santarém, Portuguese and Leonese forces of Ferdinand II of León and Alfonso I of Portugal defeat the Almohads, Caliph Abu Yaqub Yusuf is killed in battle
 - 1185-1211 Portugal Sancho I "El Fundador" becomes King of Portugal